-It is a hard but true fact of battle that only half of the registered teams will make it to the Second Written Battle, and only sixteen teams will have a chance to participate in Oral Battle Day.
-But an important part of battle of the books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the battles.
+It is a hard, but true, fact of Battle that approximately half of the registered teams will qualify for the Second Written Battle, and only sixteen teams will have the chance to participate in Oral Battle Day.
+An important part of Battle of the Books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the battles.
 Numerous suggestions for fun Battle-related activities are included in the Team Manager Video.

 We also encourage you and your team to attend the Championship Battle and the reception afterward, which the library hosts to celebrate all of the teams.